GENE2HUB/FullStackFinalProjectInPython/README.md

 ***

 ### _Known Issues:_
-* Sometimes can be conflicts with some dependencies the applications are using.
-Hence, the project is for DEMO purpose only.
-* In production it should be divided into several projects.
+>Mobile application testing:
-* The mortgage calculator app was initially tested exclusively on Android devices due to the need for an Apple developer license to distribute on iOS.
+The mortgage calculator app was initially tested exclusively on Android devices due to the need for an Apple developer license to distribute on iOS.
 However, to test the app on an iPhone within our existing infrastructure, simply acquire an Apple developer license and provide the device's unique identifier (UUID).